 Just as stated above, poverty indeed is seen as motivation behind the early marriage issue.
 But when we see the big picture of the issue, we also found that un-consistent government in contemplating and implementing the law against the issue are another determinant which couldn't be edged.
 Un-consistent government who can't compel its people to restrain the malformed behavior, inadvertently, seemingly contribute positively to the continuity of the problem; or in another word they disregarding the presences of improper culture inside their territorial.
 The reason behind this phenomenon could be divided in twofold of causes.
-First, the un-consistent government we malformed behavior.
-Or in another was a culture which strongly motivated the government and its society to perpetuate the malformed behavior.
+First, the un-consistency is a product of the unskilled and government.
+The second, there was a culture which strongly motivated the government and its society to perpetuate the malformed behavior.
 Or in another essence there was no cultural aspect as the motivation to stop the issue.